ginolhac/chip-seq/docs/mapping.md

 #### Options

-For duplicates, change the default behaviour from `filter` to `mark`
+For duplicates, change the default behavior from `filter` to `mark`
 ```
   PCRDuplicates: mark
 ```

 #### Features

-Under the `Features` section, update the feature that need to be performed.
+Under the `Features` section, update the featurse that need to be performed.
 Change `yes/no` to match the following:

 ```